Skip to Content

 2. Don’t get demoralised through lack of support

 Don’t get demoralised because your partner can’t understand what you’re doing, or why.
 Or, perhaps the rest of your household, your kids or even your wider family don’t get what you’re trying to achieve.
-Don’t worry, they’ll either come around if you live your life by example so they too can see the benefits of a decluttered home.
+Don’t worry, they’ll might come around if you live your life by example so they too can see the benefits of a decluttered home.
+But, whether or not you have support, you CAN still declutter on your own!

 For the time being, just focus on your stuff and the areas of your home which are in your control.
 Agree to disagree, agree to compromise or just declutter your own belongings and leave everyone else’s for the moment.